Generating artificial digital image correlation data using physics-guided adversarial networks: Introduction

-In this work, we generate synthetic DIC displacement data using GANs.
-Our GAN framework is based on the classical convolutional DC-GAN architecture \cite{DCGAN2015}.
+In this work, we generate artificial displacement data of cracked specimen using GANs.
+Our framework is based on the classical DC-GAN architecture.
 We incorporate mechanical knowledge by using a physics-guided discriminator.
-In addition to the generated displacement data, this discriminator receives the derived equivalent strain according to \textsc{von Mises} \cite{vonMises1913} as an additional input feature.
-This mechanically motivated physical feature guides the adversarial training process to physically consistent generated data.
-The synthetically generated data samples can be used to increase data variation of a given DIC dataset.
-Although this synthetic data is not labelled, it has the potential to also improve supervised machine learning tasks, e.g. by using it for unsupervised pre-training \cite{Erhan10UnsupervisedPretraining} or label propagation \cite{Iscen2019CVPR}.
-We use DIC data from FCG experiments of a middle tension specimen manufactured from an aluminium-based alloy (see Section \ref{subsection:data}) to train several GANs.
-To demonstrate the merits of the physics-guided method, we compare the results of the physics-guided approach to a classical one in terms of visual quality of generated samples (see Section \ref{subsec:visual_eval}) and distance of fake data distributions to the real training data.
+In addition to the generated displacement data, this discriminator receives the equivalent strain according to \textsc{von Mises} \cite{vonMises1913} derived from the real or fake (generated) displacements as an additional input feature, see Section \ref{sec:method} and Figure \ref{fig:StrainGAN}.
+This mechanically motivated physical feature guides the adversarial training process and leads to physically consistent generated data.
+The generated data samples can be used to increase data variation of given training datasets consisting of interpolated DIC displacements.
+Although this synthetic data is not labelled, it has the potential to improve supervised machine learning tasks, e.g. by using unsupervised pre-training \cite{Erhan10UnsupervisedPretraining} or label propagation \cite{Iscen2019CVPR}.
+In general, our method can be applied to generate interpolated DIC-like displacement fields of cracked specimen.
+In this paper, we focus on FCG experiments of a middle tension specimen manufactured from an aluminium-based alloy (see Section \ref{subsection:data}) and train several GANs.
+To demonstrate the merits of the physics-guided method, we compare the results of the physics-guided GAN to a classical GAN approach in terms of visual quality of generated samples (see Section \ref{subsec:visual_eval}) and distance of fake data distributions to the real training data.
 The latter is quantified using the sliced Wasserstein distance (SWD) \cite{RabinWasserstein2012} and the geometry score (GS) \cite{GeometryScore} (see Section \ref{subsec:evaluation_methods}).
+We show that the physics-guided approach accelerates the training and leads to physically more consistent results.